Rhaqim/ussdframework/README.md

 - Support for session management and stateful interactions
 - Built-in validation and error handling mechanisms
 - Extensible architecture to support custom USSD applications
+- Menu builder for creating custom menus in the application and storing them in a database (Optional)
 - Cross-platform compatibility for users from other programming languages

 ## Installation